-A lover of local music since high school, Bridget currently works as a casual presenter for national youth broadcaster, triple j.
+A lover of local music since high school, Bridget currently hosts Good Nights on national youth broadcaster, triple j.

 Hustwaite first made her mark in the music and media industry in 2012 by beating 6000 hopefuls to reach the top 2 in Channel V’s Presenter Search.
 It was Bridget’s first time in front of a camera but her passion and music knowledge shone through, as did her ability to work under pressure.
 Bridget went on to lose the competition but the defeat created a fresh wave of determination, prompting her to volunteer for online music publication The AU Review.
 Hustwaite quickly rose as one of their most reliable writers, frequently reviewing gigs both in Ballarat and Melbourne, as well as interviewing artists and reporting on new single releases.